keyboardio/Kaleidoscope/README.md

 ### `.minInterval`

-> Restrict the magic action to fire at most once every `minInterval` cycles.
+> Restrict the magic action to fire at most once every `minInterval`
+> milliseconds.
+>
-> Defaults to 10.
+> Defaults to 500.
 >
 > Not strictly a method, it is a variable one can assign a new value to.